shellhub-io/shellhub-io.github.io/docs/introduction.md

 The ShellHub device agent which must be installed on the device.

 This guide is for those looking for a deeper understanding of ShellHub.

-If you are looking for instructions on how to set up ShellHub for your device fleet, check out the [Getting Started](getting-started.md).

 ### SSHID